 Explore the lush Mt Abu Wildlife Sanctuary

-A 60 minute drive from town will drop you off at the entrance of Rajasthan’s most unique wildlife sanctuary.
-Spread out over 290 sq. km. the Mt Abu Wildlife Sanctuary exists on a narrow strip of a plateau, making it a paradise for nature lovers.
-Over 250 species of birds can be viewed here, swopping from tree to tree, and the sanctuary is home to sloth bears, pangolin, jungle cat, Indian fox, hedgehog, sambhar, crocodiles, leopards and wild boars, among others.
-Keep an eye out for the grey jungle fowl; this bird is usually very secretive and a chance sighting could really add to your Mt Abu photograph collection.
+A 60-minute drive from town will drop you off at the doorway of Rajasthan’s most original wildlife sanctuary.
+Spread out over 290 sq. km.
+Mt Abu Wildlife Sanctuary is located on a narrow strip of a plateau. making it a paradise for nature lovers.
+Over 250 species of birds are often viewed here, swopping from tree to tree, and therefore the sanctuary is home to sloth bears, pangolin, Felis chaus, Indian fox, hedgehog, sambhar, crocodiles, leopards, and wild boars, among others.
+Keep an eye fixed out for the grey jungle fowl; this bird is typically very secretive and an opportunity sighting could really increase your Mt Abu photograph collection

 The Dilwara Jain temples are a complex of intricately carved shrines complete with exquisite marble-work.
 The passage of Vimal Vasahi is enhanced with 48 cut columns and a parade of formed elephants paves the way to this strict work of art.
 Try not to forget about without checking the Luna Vasahi sanctuary, where the marble-work is so minute it seems straightforward.
 Each pillar and wall is carved with religious symbols making this a popular attraction with travelers.
 The multi-layered marble lotus makes for great photographs.

 These temples are an hour from town and if you’re visiting during the winter months, a brisk walk will allow you to take in the local culture of Mt Abu on the way.

 If you’re in Mt Abu with that special someone, Nakki Lake is the ideal destination for a romantic stroll.
 Rent a pedal boat and spend an hour or so relaxing on the calm waters of India’s first man-made lake.